-LAWS1531 Indian Political Thought L Т Ρ S J С Course Type: Compulsory Disciplinary Paper 2 2 0 0 0 4
+LAWS1531 Indian Political Thought L Т Р S J С 0 0 0 4

-To understand Manu's contribution to the Ancient Indian Political thought, to explain Kautilya's Political Philosophy analyze his work, the concept of Ahimsa and Non-violence, Doctrine of Satyagraha, M.N.
+Course Description: To understand Manu's contribution to the Ancient Indian Political thought, to explain Kautilya's Political Philosophy analyze his work, the concept of Ahimsa and Non-violence, Doctrine of Satyagraha, M.N.
 Roy Activities, Nehru's Political ideas, and Internationalism.

 - To know Sources of Ancient political Thought, Manu, Kautilya, Gautama Buddha - To recognize the Early life of Mahatma Gandhi, Gandhism, Gandhian theory of the State, Gandhian Philosophy of Religion Spiritually and politics, Gandhian Philosophy of Satyagraha - To be acquainted with M.N.
 Roy's life and Activities, Scientific Politics of M.N.
 Roy, New Humanism, Political and Economic Ideas of M.N.
-Roy - To be knowledgeable about Dr. Ambedkar's Early Life, Ambedkar as a statesman, Maker of the Indian Constitution, Social Philosophy-Caste in Indian Society, Political Philosophy - To go through the Nehru Life and Works Influences on Nehru's Political Ideas-• Conception of Democracy - Democratic socialism - Nehru's Internationalism
+Roy - To be knowledgeable about Dr. Ambedkar's Early Life, Ambedkar as a statesman, Maker of the Indian Constitution, Social Philosophy-Caste in Indian Society, Political Philosophy - To go through the Nehru Life and Works Influences on Nehru's Political Ideas-Conception of Democracy - Democratic socialism - Nehru's Internationalism

-Unit - 1 Sources of Ancient political Thought - Manu, Kautilya, Gautama Buddha
+Sources of Ancient political Thought - Manu, Kautilya, Gautama Buddha

-Unit - 2 Early life of Mahatma Gandhi - Gandhism, Gandhian theory of the State, Gandhian Philosophy of Religion Spiritually and politics, Gandhian Philosophy of Satyagraha
+Early life of Mahatma Gandhi - Gandhism, Gandhian theory of the State, Gandhian Philosophy of Religion Spiritually and politics, Gandhian Philosophy of Satyagraha

-Unit - 3 (12 sessions) M.N.
+M.N.
 Roy's life and Activities - Scientific Politics of M.N.
 Roy, New Humanism, Political and Economic Ideas of M.N.
 Roy

-Unit - 4 (12 sessions) Dr. Ambedkar's Early Life - Ambedkar- Maker of the Indian Constitution, Dr. Ambedkar as a statesman, Dr. Ambedkar's Social Philosophy-Caste in Indian Society - Political Philosophy
+Dr. Ambedkar's Early Life - Ambedkar- Maker of the Indian Constitution, Dr. Ambedkar as a statesman, Dr. Ambedkar's Social Philosophy-Caste in Indian Society - Political Philosophy